MLHale/CYBER-4580-lending-library-docs/Existing Codebase Documentation WIP.md

 ## Frontend
 Filepath | Description
 ---------|-------------
+app > components > cart-view.js | used to handle actions on the cart page including emptying and checking out items from a cart app > controllers > library.js | holds code responsible for adding items to a cart app > initializers > auth-manager.js | initializes the auth-manager code in given sections of the application app > models | this folder contains all of the models used by the front end app > routes | contains all of the routes for the front end app > services > auth-manager.js | Contains the code for session management including login and logout app > templates | contains all of the handlebars (.hbs) files used for the frontend app > router.js | this file contains all of the routes that get presented in the menu bar on the frontend public > assets | this folder contains all of the image assets used by the frontend.

 ## Component Specific Files
 Components | Files
 ---------|-------------
 Database | Models.py
 Login | auth-manager.js, controllers.py,
+Cart |
+Order |

 ## To Do
 Backend > API > controllers.py, urls.py